MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-segmented-solutions-patches-simplify-updates.md

 ---
-title: "Use segmented solutions with Power Apps | MicrosoftDocs"
+title: "Create segmented solutions with Power Apps | MicrosoftDocs"
 description: "Learn how to use solution segmentation to update your solutions" ms.custom: "" ms.date: 02/04/2020